bc3LC/rhap/README.md

 - Open `rhap.Rproj` inside the cloned folder using RStudio.

 - In RStudio, go to: "Build → Install and Restart" or  use the keyboard shortcut "Ctrl + Shift + B".
-Alternatively, you can load the package using devtools:
+Alternatively, you can load the package using `devtools`:

    ```r
 devtools::load_all()